darktable-org/dtdocs/content/module-reference/processing-modules/denoise-profiled.md

 strength
 : Fine-tune the strength of the denoising.
 The default value has been chosen to maximize the peak signal-to-noise ratio.
 It's mostly a matter of taste -- whether you prefer a low noise level at the cost of fine details, or you accept more noise to better preserve fine detail.

-: In _wavelets_ mode, the default value of this slider may not be sufficient.
-If you do not set a high enough strength, then adjusting the wavelet curves above it will not have a large enough effect.
-You are therefore advised to set a reasonably high strength, and than make fine adjustments on the wavelet curves.
-Don't hesitate to right-click and enter a higher value if the default soft limit for this slider is insufficient.

 preserve shadows (advanced mode only)
 : Lower this control to denoise the shadows more agressively.
 Usually, as noise increases, you will need to decrease this parameter.